Alan Gill (cricketer)

-Alan Gill (born 5 August 1940) is an English former first-class cricketer who played for Nottinghamshire between 1960 and 1965.
-He was a right-handed batter often used as an opener, but although he passed 50 on eight occasions, his highest first-class score was 67.
-He was born at Underwood, Nottinghamshire.
+Alan Gill (5 August 1940 - 29 January 2024) was an English first-class cricketer who played for Nottinghamshire between 1960 and 1965.

+Born in Underwood, Nottinghamshire, Gill was a right-handed batter often used as an opener, but although he passed 50 on eight occasions, his highest first-class score was 67.

+Gill died in Mansfield, Nottinghamshire on 29 January 2024, aged 83.